Trent has a proven record of innovating and getting results.

 As Mayor, Trent led Riverton’s decision to leave the Countywide law enforcement taxing district and police department to create their own.
-These changes now save residents $1.3 million in property taxes every year and allowed the city to hire 9 more police officers while giving them a 10% pay raise – adding over another $1 million in value to residents.
+These changes now save residents over $2.2 million in property taxes every year, or about $180 a year for the average homeonwer, and allowed the city to hire 9 more police officers while giving them a 10% pay raise – adding over another $1 million in value to residents.

 Much like the countywide police department, Trent saw his city’s residents were not getting much value from the county’s animal control services.
 So he left and started a partnership with a local veterinarian clinic to house the city’s lost cats & dogs.
 This saves taxpayers over $250,000 each year, while greatly improving the service level residents and animals receive with an on call veterinarian, additional city staff that brings more responsive service, and by keeping the pick up center in their city it saves a great deal of time and money for residents.